 Diagnosis of erythema multiforme is by clinical appearance; biopsy is rarely necessary.

 Differential diagnosis includes urticaria Urticaria Urticaria consists of migratory, well-circumscribed, erythematous, pruritic plaques on the skin.
 Urticaria also may be accompanied by angioedema, which results from mast cell and basophil activation... read more , vasculitis Overview of Vasculitis Vasculitis is inflammation of blood vessels, often with ischemia, necrosis, and organ inflammation.
-Vasculitis can affect any blood vessel—arteries, arterioles, veins, venules, or capillaries... read more , bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+Vasculitis can affect any blood vessel—arteries, arterioles, veins, venules, or capillaries... read more , bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older adults.
 Mucous membrane involvement is rare.
 Diagnosis is by skin biopsy... read more , pemphigus, linear IgA dermatosis Linear Immunoglobulin A (IgA) Disease Linear immunoglobulin A (IgA) disease is an uncommon bullous disease distinguished from bullous pemphigoid and dermatitis herpetiformis by linear deposits of IgA in the basement membrane zone... read more , acute febrile neutrophilic dermatosis Acute Febrile Neutrophilic Dermatosis Acute febrile neutrophilic dermatosis is characterized by tender, indurated, dark-red papules and plaques with prominent edema in the upper dermis and dense infiltrate of neutrophils.
 The cause... read more , and dermatitis herpetiformis Dermatitis Herpetiformis Dermatitis herpetiformis is an intensely pruritic, chronic, autoimmune, papulovesicular cutaneous eruption strongly associated with celiac disease.
 Typical findings are clusters of intensely... read more .

 Oral lesions must be distinguished from aphthous stomatitis Recurrent Aphthous Stomatitis Recurrent aphthous stomatitis (RAS) is a common condition in which round or ovoid painful ulcers recur on the oral mucosa.
 Etiology is unclear.
 Diagnosis is clinical.
 Treatment is symptomatic... read more , pemphigus Pemphigus Vulgaris Pemphigus vulgaris is an uncommon, potentially fatal, autoimmune disorder characterized by intraepidermal blisters and extensive erosions on apparently healthy skin and mucous membranes.
 Diagnosis... read more , herpetic stomatitis, and hand-foot-and-mouth disease Hand-Foot-and-Mouth Disease (HFMD) Hand-foot-and-mouth disease (HFMD) is a febrile disorder usually caused by coxsackievirus A16, enterovirus 71, or other enteroviruses.
 Infection causes a vesicular eruption on the hands, feet... read more .